-Sweet Potato Galore!!
+Sweet Potato Snacks Galore!!

 I came across these marvelous sweet potato snacks at a stall that recurs at Isetan's food fairs.
 I've seen this stall at both Shaw Centre and Westgate.